-The main difference between Google Nexus Android phones and those made by third party companies, such as HTC, are that Google branded phones run what is called 'vanilla Android'.
+The main difference between Google Nexus Android phones and those made by third-party companies, such as HTC, are that Google-branded phones run what is called 'vanilla Android'.

 As a result, Nexus phone users have experienced few of the problems that have sometimes affected owners of other phone manufacturers’ handsets – such as hogging more memory and battery life - and have been able to get Android updates for their mobiles as soon as Google has made them available (see below for more information Android custom skins).

 This has made them especially popular with committed tech fans, who are keen to get the latest, greatest version of Android on their handset as soon as possible.

 Compare prices for Google Android phones at our Google manufacturer page.